Our Maritime Partners

 In 1980 with repairs to the front platform urgently needed and further development on the East Pier site to meet our requirements not possible the Committee again considered the alternatives and at the Annual General Meeting of the Club in March 1981 recommended the acceptance of a 2.2 acre site offered by Carrickfergus Borough Council on reclaimed ground adjacent to the West Pier.
 The Members unanimously agreed and construction began in early May.
 Three years later with the Councils Yacht Harbour taking shape alongside our new premises the future of the Club and of Carrickfergus as a major boating centre seems assured.

-The Club’s ethos is reflected in our Objective ‘To promote, teach and encourage the sport of sailing.
+‘To promote, teach and encourage the sport of sailing’.

 Carrick Marina Berth Holders Association (CMBHA) was constituted shortly after the opening of the marina in 1985.

 We facilitate boat owners in the marina and harbour by representing their views to the Marina owners and management with the aim of maintaining and developing these excellent amenities for everyone to enjoy.